Nathan A. Tufts: Removal from office

 On January 19, 1921, Massachusetts Attorney General J. Weston Allen released a report accusing Tufts of falsely reporting the city of escaped murderer Herman L. Barney's surrender because Barney wanted to conceal this information so that those who had aided him while he was in hiding could not be prosecuted.
 Tufts, Allen alleged, agreed to this to further his own political career, which included a possible campaign for Governor of Massachusetts.
-He later accused Tufts and attorneys Daniel H. Coakley and William J. Corcoran of extorting money from Paramount Studio executives (including Adolph Zukor, Jesse L. Lasky, and Hiram Abrams) who attended a party at Mishawum Manor, a Woburn, Massachusetts brothel.
+He later accused Tufts and attorneys Daniel H. Coakley and William J. Corcoran of extorting money from Paramount Studio executives (including Adolph Zukor, Jesse L. Lasky, and Hiram Abrams) who attended a party at Mishawum Manor, a Woburn, Massachusetts, brothel.
 On May 26, Allen petitioned the Massachusetts Supreme Judicial Court for Tufts' removal.
 He accused Tufts of 32 allegations of malfeasance, misfeasance, and nonfensance.
 It was the first time since 1861 (when Suffolk County District Attorney George W. Cooley was committed to an asylum) that the Attorney General had petitioned for the removal of a district attorney from office.
-Tufts hired Melvin Johnson to serve as his counsel during the proceedings.
 Tufts accused Allen of political animosity over his support for another candidate in the previous election and his opposition to legislation supported by Allen.
 He claimed that the large amount of money he deposited in his bank around the time of the alleged extortion was a gift from his dying father.
 On October 1, 1921, the Massachusetts Supreme Judicial Court found Tufts guilty of misconduct or breach of duty in the Barney, Mishawum Manor, and a number of other cases and removed him from office.
 He received notice of the court's decision while refereeing a football game between Princeton and Swarthmore College.
 On June 19, 1922, he was disbarred.

 Later life

 Following his disbarment, Tufts moved to New York City.
 In 1932, he entered the hotel business.
 At various times he managed the Hotel Taft, Hotel Victoria, and the George Washington Hotel.
-He retired in December 1951 and died on November 8, 1952 at his home in Pitman, New Jersey.
+He retired in December 1951 and died on November 8, 1952, at his home in Pitman, New Jersey.